-- Refers to documents that are inserted at the back of the PDP.
+- Brief description of evidence and how it demonstrates achievement against the Standard. - Refers to documents that are inserted at the back of the PDP.
 There does not have to be documentary evidence a mentor's observation of teaching is perfectly acceptable.
-A single piece of evidence can be used against more than one Standard. - 8 Refers to the sub-heading of the Standard.
-For formative purposes, sub-headings can be considered separately but summatively the Standard needs to be considered as a whole, covering all sub-headings. - A Refers to the formative feedback guidance and feedback available next to each Standard in the PDP.
+A single piece of evidence can be used against more than one Standard. - Refers to the sub-heading of the Standard.
+For formative purposes, sub-headings can be considered separately but summatively the Standard needs to be considered as a whole, covering all sub-headings. - Refers to the formative feedback guidance and feedback available next to each Standard in the PDP.
 See the formative descriptor for each Standard Prompt. - Signed and dated by a mentor.
-This needs to be done regularly and frequently so that trainee benefit from the feedback. - 6 Most Standards have PDP tasks associated with them to enable trainees to start gathering appropriate evidence.
+This needs to be done regularly and frequently so that trainee benefit from the feedback. - Most Standards have PDP tasks associated with them to enable trainees to start gathering appropriate evidence.
 Mentors need to check that these have been completed as part of meeting the Standard. - Mentors can only sign off each Standard as successfully achieved towards the end of the School 2 placement.
 QTS can only be recommended once all Standards have been successfully achieved.